 \textbf{Group token dimension shapes.} Similar to token number arrangements, we explore how group token dimensions should be set.
 Under three choices, progressively increasing the dimension size in the later layers performs the best, shown in first row of table \ref{tab:design}.
 This also aligns with the intuition that later layers contain more information and requires higher capacity to represent groups.

-\textbf{Multi-grouping vs single grouping.} We further tests whether multi-head grouping helps improve performance.
-As a fair comparison, we use 6 heads and 128 group tokens per head for multi-grouping model, and 1 head with 6$\times$128 group tokens for the single grouping model.
+\textbf{Multi-grouping vs single grouping.} We further test whether multi-head grouping helps improve performance.
+As a fair comparison, we use 6 heads and 128 group tokens per head for a multi-grouping model, and 1 head with 6$\times$128 group tokens for a single grouping model.
 We find that adopting multi-head design can improve the performance from 62.2\% to 66.3\%, a 4.1\% accuracy boosts, showing that having multiple heads indeed helps with representation learning.

 \textbf{Grouping distribution entropy.} Will grouping process collapse to some specific group token during training?
 We visualize the entropy of marginal distribution over tokens $p(\bc)$ and conditional distribution $p(\bc|\bx)$ in figure \ref{fig:curves_grouping_ent}.
-Interestingly, we observe that conditional probability, i.e. the assignment to group tokens, tends to become more certain during training, while the marginal distribution remains having descent entropy, indicating collapses not happening in training.
+Interestingly, we observe that conditional probability, i.e. the assignment to group tokens, tends to become more certain during training, while the marginal distribution remains having descend entropy, indicating collapses not happening in training.

-\textbf{Peak memory usage.} As discusssed in section \ref{sec:discuss}, given the same number of tokens, grouping operation can have less memory usage compared to self-attention operation.
-We show the percentage of peak memory usage in PGT$_{\textsc{G}}$-B compared to ViT-B with the same patch size (4$\times$4).
-The usage is obtained using forward inference graph, as in practice the underlying complex hardware optimizer is a less accurate measurement and varies across infrastructures.
+\textbf{Peak memory usage.} As discusssed in section \ref{sec:discuss}, given the same number of tokens, the grouping operation uses less memory than the self-attention operation.
+We show the percentage of peak memory usage in PGT$_{\textsc{G}}$-B compared to ViT-B with the same patch size (4$\times$4) in table \ref{tab:mem}.
+The usage is obtained from the forward inference graph, as in practice the underlying complex hardware optimizer is a less accurate measurement and varies across infrastructures.